 Couples Therapy/ Family session: $220

-Sliding scale fees are available for LPC-intern and LMFT-A therapists.
+Sliding scale fees are available for LPC-A and LMFT-A therapists.

 Frequent telephone contacts longer than 15 minutes will incur a prorated fee.
 There is no charge for records sent to other mental health professionals.

 We accept cash, check, VISA, Mastercard, American Express, and Discover as forms of payment.
 A $25 service fee will be charged in the event of a returned check.

 Healing Tree Counseling, PLLC is an out of network provider for most insurance companies.
 At the end of each session, you will receive a detailed receipt of the service/s provided that contains all of the information needed to self-file for reimbursement from your insurance company, should you choose to do so.
 Please tell your therapist if you would like for us to provide you this information.

 On a limited basis, our therapists will accept Crime Victim’s Compensation (CVC).
 You will need to bring your CVC paperwork to the initial session in order to assure that claims can be made.